mit-han-lab/torchquantum/examples/clifford_qnn/README.md

 The model contains 16 encoder gates (4RY, 4RZ, 4RZ, 4RY) to encoder 16 pixels on 4 qubits.
 The encoder part is still non-clifford.
 The trainable part contains
 5 blocks.
 In each block, we have 4 RX, 4 RY, 4 RZ and then 4 CNOT with ring connections.

+The advantange of using Clifford QNN is that the simulation of Clifford circuits are exponentially more efficient than simulation of general quantum circuits.

 ### TODOs
 - [ ] Clifford encoder